DrSnowbird/jdk-mvn-py3/README.md

 By using this image, you agree the [Oracle Java JDK License](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
 This image contains [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 You must accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) to use this image.

+# NOTICE: ''Change to Non-Root implementation''
+This new release is designed to support the deployment for Non-Root child images implementations and deployments to platform such as OpenShift or RedHat host operating system which requiring special policy to deploy.
+And, for better security practice, we decided to migrate (eventaully) our Docker containers to use Non-Root implementation.
+Here are some of the things you can do if your images requiring "Root" acccess - you `really` want to do it:
+1. For Docker build: Use "sudo" or "sudo -H" prefix to you Dockerfile's command which requiring "sudo" access to install packages.
+2. For Docker container (access via shell): Use "sudo" command when you need to access root privilges to install packages.
+3. Or, you can use older version of this kind of base images which use "root" in Dockerfile.
+4. Yet, you can also modify the Dockerfile at the very bottom to remove/comment out the "USER ${USER}" line so that your child images can have root as USER.
+5. Finally, you can also, add a new line at the very top of your child image's Dockerfile to include "USER 0" so that your Docker images built will be using "root".
+We like to promote the use of "Non-Root" images as better Docker security practice.
+And, whenever possible, you also want to further confine the use of "root" privilges in your Docker image so that it can prevent the "rooting hacking into your Host system".

 # Components:
 * java version "1.8.0_202"
   Java(TM) SE Runtime Environment (build 1.8.0_202-b08)